i755369/dummyRepo/README.md

 2. Click **New**.
 3. Enter the details for the **Contingent Type** as outlined in the table below.

+> [!NOTE]
-**Note:** Selections should remain as defaulted unless otherwise noted below.
+> Selections should remain as defaulted unless otherwise noted below.

 | Field                                                                                                                                 | Value                                          |
 | ------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------- |